< Back

 *Four Scenes from the Life of St Nicholas of Bari.
 Two panels, each 96 x 53.

 St NIcholas of Bari was one of the most venerated saints of the Middle Ages, and there are many cycles of his life on panel and in fresco.
-Very little is known of the historical St Nicholas, a fourth-century Bishop of Myra in ancient Lycia, and the four episodes illustrated here are all found in the thirteenth-century Golden Legend
+Very little is known of the historical St Nicholas, a fourth-century Bishop of Myra in ancient Lycia, and the four episodes illustrated here are all found in the thirteenth-century Golden Legend.

 The top half of one panel depicts the famous legend of the Charity of St Nicholas.
 The saint secretly puts gold through the window of a man too poor to afford dowries for his three unmarried daughters.
 (There is another, even smaller version of this subject by Ambrogio Lorenzetti in the Louvre.)
 The bottom part of the panel shows the Ordination of St Nicholas.
 One of the prelates who had gathered to elect a new Bishop of Myra heard a voice in the night telling him to choose the first man named Nicholas to enter the church.
 Nicholas, dressed in red, is shown both at the entrance of the church and then kneeling at the altar.